 According to the Centers for Medicare & Medicaid Services (CMS), spending in the healthcare industry reached over \$3.6 trillion in 2018, or 17.7% of the U.S. gross domestic product.
 Hospital care expenditures in 2018 accounted for approximately 32.7% of the \$3.6 trillion industry.
 According to the Bureau of Labor Statistics, as of January 2020, approximately 20.1 million professionals are employed in the healthcare segment of the domestic economy, with approximately 5.2 million employed in acute-care hospitals and, according to CMS, approximately 5.3 million employed in healthcare organizations throughout the continuum of care, the primary target markets for our products.
-(Organizations in the continuum of care employ approximately 1.5 million employees in ambulatory centers, approximately 30,000 employees in health & human services facilities.)
+(Organizations in the continuum of care employees in ambulatory centers, approximately 3.5 million employees in post-acute care facilities, and approximately 300,000 employees in health & human services facilities.)